Manecas1221212/romance/chapter_02.md

 Maison was late seating and low lighting that made everyone look like they were in a perfume ad.
 Jason ordered in French that sounded practiced, held court with the waiter, and then, like a spotlight swiveling, turned his full attention on her.

-"Tell me your five-year plan."
+"Tell me your plans for the future."

-She told him.
-Henderson & Associates.
-Deals and mergers.
-Learn the models until they felt like music.
-Be the woman the room deferred to when the numbers got scary.
-"Vice president by thirty-five," she said lightly, like it wasn't a binding contract with herself.
-"Board by fifty."

-Jason smiled, and it was fond and patronizing in equal measure.
-"That's a bit more than five years, but we can do that."

-"We?" she asked, though she already knew what he meant.

-"We'll be a team," he said, as if it were already decided.
-"You doing deals, me raising capital.
-We'll divide the world and buy it back together.
-Power couple.
-Everyone will want to be us."
+"Henderson & Associates," she said.
+"Get the internship next summer, then full-time after graduation.
+Learn everything.
+Deals, mergers, the models.
+Work my way up.
+Vice president by thirty-five, maybe board by fifty."
+She said it like it was simple, like it wasn't everything.

+Jason leaned back, considering.
+"That's a lot."

+"It's what I want."

+"I know, but—" He reached across the table, his hand covering hers.
+"Look, I've been thinking.
+Your mom's working herself to death at that cashier job.
+My dad knows people.
+We could get her something better.
+A secretary position, maybe.
+Regular hours.
+Or my parents could help out with money.
+Take some of the weight off your shoulders."

+Anna's hand went still.
+"That's really nice of you, but we're managing."

+"You don't have to manage," he said, his thumb moving over her knuckles.
+"You could just... relax.
+Have fun.
+You're always so stressed.
+Let me help."

 It was sweet.
-It was also a little chilling.
-Anna tucked both feelings away like napkins—deal with them later.
+It was also suffocating.
+Anna pulled her hand back to pick up her wine glass.
+"I appreciate it.
+Really.
+But I've got it."

+Jason's smile didn't quite reach his eyes.
+"Okay.
+But the offer stands."

 They shared dessert.
 Jason walked her back to the house, kissed her goodnight under a streetlamp like they were in a movie.
 Anna went upstairs, brushed her teeth, and lay in bed staring at the ceiling.